 You can bring your car to Spain and drive it here for up to six months without having to register it.
 After that period you must register the car with the local authority and pay Spanish road tax.

-There is information on how to register your car or motorbike here: www.bcn.cat/hisenda (the site is in Castellano and Catalan).
+There is information on how to register your car or motorbike here: www.bcn.cat/hisenda (the site is in Castellano, Catalan and English).
 More details about bringing a car to Spain and driving in Spain can be found on the Barcelona Transport page.

 The UK driving licence is recognised in Spain.
 If you have the old style paper licence, I think it’s best to apply for the new style licence with the photo ID part.
 Spanish authorities always need to see photo ID, and apart from being much more acceptable to the traffic authorities, it’s ideal to use as an ID card (which you must always carry by law) rather than taking your passport everywhere.